 - Summarize all that you do to “put points up on the board” and move towards your desired result, weekly.

 - At the end of the month review your actions and measure your end result.

 Am I talking about work or your personal life?
 The process is the same.
 The difference is that employers and employees alike “know” what actions to take because employers have been defining and creating the right actions to take for more than a hundred years.
 Together, we can explore and create “meaningful action” for you to reach ALL your most valuable goals.

 I’ve been working in counseling & coaching since the 1990s, but my views are not from the 1990s.
 Amidst rapid change, psychologists & their clients need honest and unbiased guidance to make the best decisions for their lives and careers.
 I hope to offer you a signal amidst the noise.

 Virtual Psyc at Richard Anton Counseling

-As you use virtual coaching to safely explore new ways to be, to self-manage, to manage others, to improve how you feel and communicate, you may begin to find yourself becoming aware of changes.
-You may start to realize real improvements in your communication skills, fluidly learning from your experiences, noticing respect from others & a feeling of greater self-confidence.
+As you use virtual coaching to safely explore new ways to be, self-manage, manage others, and improve how you feel and communicate, you may begin to find yourself becoming aware of changes.
+You may start to realize real improvements in your communication skills, fluidly learn from your experiences, notice respect from others & a feeling of greater self-confidence.